dotnet/dotnet.github.io/about/overview.md

 Enter .NET Native.
 It is a toolchain which is focused on compiling the IL code into native code.
 It is also known as AOT, **Ahead of Time** compiler, to differentiate between it and the **Just in Time** compiler, or JIT.

 ## .NET Main workloads and consumers
 Each of the runtimes above can be used on their own, for instance in console applications or similar.
 However, each of them have been the building block of a major consumer, or a workload on top of it.
-The two main workloads are ASP.NET 5 and Universal Windows Platform apps.
+The two main workloads are ASP.NET Core 1 and Universal Windows Platform apps.

-### ASP.NET 5
+### ASP.NET Core 1
-ASP.NET 5 is a completely reimagined way of working with web applications on the Microsoft application platform.
+ASP.NET Core 1 is a completely redesigned way of working with web applications on the Microsoft application platform.
 There are many new things that will come with this new release; too much to go into detail here.
-ASP.NET 5 will be cross-platform, allowing you to run web applications written for it on Linux, OS X and Windows.
+ASP.NET Core 1 will be cross-platform, allowing you to run web applications written for it on Linux, OS X and Windows.

-ASP.NET 5 can use either the Core CLR or the full, desktop .NET Framework to run, depending on the need.
+ASP.NET Core 1 can use either the Core CLR or the full, desktop .NET Framework to run, depending on the need.
 It also has a completely revamped approach to tooling, where it is starting with a "CLI first" philosophy, thus allowing one set of tools to be used on different platforms.

 But most importantly, it also allows a pay-as-you-go model, in which you only include in your web application what you really need.
 There is no more "packaged also" mode, where you have to struggle with large assemblies that cut into your request size and eat into your performance.
 With the new approach, you will be able to use only what you need/want.